Sbozzolo/kuibit/paper.md

 # Acknowledgments

 Gabriele Bozzola is supported by by the Frontera Fellowship by the Texas Advanced Computing Center (TACC).
-Frontera is founded by NSF grant OAC-1818253.
+Frontera [@frontera] is founded by NSF grant OAC-1818253.
 Gabriele Bozzola wishes to thank Wolfgang Kastaun for publicly releasing his `PostCactus` package [@pycactus] without which, `kuibit` would not exist.

 # References